samueltesfai/face-rater/README.md

 ## Application Architecture

-### Back-End

-Constructed using the Flask framework, our back-end is at the heart of the application.
-It manages the core computation of generating face rating scores.
-Flask, known for its lightweight nature and scalability, integrates smoothly with the machine learning libraries used in the model.

-### AWS Elastic Beanstalk & API Gateway

-For a seamless deployment and smooth connectivity between the front and back ends of our application, AWS Elastic Beanstalk was instrumental.
-It simplified the management and deployment processes, abstracting away infrastructure complexities.

-To further bridge the gap between the front-end and back-end, AWS's API Gateway was used.
-This ensured that data could be transferred back and forth securely and efficiently.
+### Client-Side Computation with TensorFlow.js

+We utilize TensorFlow.js on the client side, allowing for direct processing within the user's browser.
+This shift enhances security, reduces latency, and maintains the integrity of our face rating scores computation without the need for a traditional back-end.

+With the adoption of TensorFlow.js, the previously used AWS Elastic Beanstalk and API Gateway have been eliminated, leading to a more streamlined architecture and improved user experience.

 ### Front-End